Research themes and projects

 Otoliths, also known as earbones, serve dual roles within fish physiology by facilitating both hearing and balance.
 Traditionally, researchers have employed otoliths to estimate fish age, achieved by counting the number of opaque and translucent rings.
 These age data not only assist in determining growth rates but also provide insights into the age at which maturity is reached.

-In addition to age, otoliths hold valuable chemical data in trace amounts.
+In addition to growth rings, otoliths hold valuable chemical data in trace amounts.
 The elemental composition of discrete layers harbors insights into various aspects of fish biology.
 For example, it can be harnessed to study migration patterns or identify the natal origin of fish, as chemical uptake often mirrors that of the surrounding water.

-Research Focus and Methods:
+Research focus and methods:

 The research conducted since 2021 centers on the elemental composition of otoliths, employing LA-ICP-MS (Laser Ablation-Inductively Coupled Plasma Mass Spectrometry) analysis.
 This innovative approach enhances our understanding of fish biology and environmental interactions.